Graph Unlearning: Preliminaries

-The basic intuition behind GNNs is that the neighboring nodes in a graph tend to have similar features; the GNN models are designed to aggregate the feature information from the neighborhood of each node to generate the node's embedding (e.g., a size-512 vector).
+The high-level intuition behind GNNs is that the neighboring nodes in a graph tend to have similar features.
+The GNN models are designed so that each node can aggregate information from its neighbors and form an embedding (e.g., a size-512 vector).
 The node embeddings can then be used to conduct downstream tasks, such as node classification~\cite{HYL17, VCCRLB18, PEZZRL20}, link prediction~\cite{WXCY17, ZC17}, and graph classification~\cite{XHLJ19, WHX19}.

-In this paper, we focus on node classification tasks, whose goal is to use a GNN to predict the label of a node $u \in \nodeset$ given the node's features $X_u$ and its neighborhood information.
-To train a GNN, we rely on the notion of \textit{message passing}.
+In this paper, we focus on the \emph{node classification task}, whose goal is to use a GNN to predict the label of a node $u \in \nodeset$ given the node's features $X_u$ and its neighbors' information.
+To train a GNN, we rely on the technique called \textit{message passing}, we refer the readers to \autoref{app:gnn_details} for more details.

-\mypara{Message Passing} Typically, message passing is used to obtain the node embeddings.
-First, each node's features are assigned initial embeddings.
-In the following steps, every node receives a ``message'' from its neighbor nodes, then aggregates the messages as its intermediate embedding.
-After $\ell$ steps, the embedding of the node can aggregate information from its $\ell$-hop neighbors.
-Formally, during the $i$-th step, the embedding $\embed_u^{i}$ of node $u \in \nodeset$ is updated using information aggregated from $u$'s neighbors $\neigh{u}$ using a pair of \textit{aggregation operation} $\aggr$ and \textit{updating operation} $\upd$:

-where $\messagee_{\neigh{u}}^i$ is the ``message'' received from $u$'s neighbors.
-There are several possible implementations of \aggr and \upd as described below.